Football Italia: Legacy

 Italian football was absent from British TV for the 2008–09 season, other than live coverage of the Milan derby on BBC Three.
-From 2009–10 season up to 2012–13 season coverage of Serie A was shown on ESPN, and since 2013–14 season it has been shown on BT Sport.
+From 2009–10 season up to 2012–13 season, coverage of Serie A was shown on ESPN, and since 2013–14 season, it has been shown on BT Sport.
 They show numerous live games per week during the Serie A season, including those of the Coppa Italia.
-ESPN do not however use the Football Italia title for their programmes.
+ESPN do not, however, use the Football Italia title for their programmes.
 For part of the 2018/19 Serie A season onwards, the league is no longer shown on TV in Britain.
 Instead, a streaming service called Eleven Sports shows them, later having one of their matches simulcast on the STV Player in Scotland.
 Eleven Sports' first Serie A game involved Juventus playing away.
 It was made available live and free on Eleven's Facebook page.
-That ran into problems.
-The final half of this Serie A season will move to Premier Sports, it was announced on 30 January 2019.
+However, four months later, Eleven Sports ran into problems, and the rights passed to Premier Sports for the remainder of that season.
+The rights returned to BT Sport for the 2021/22 season.

-Since Football Italia launched, a number of other European domestic leagues have now been broadcast on British television.
-Ultimately, the series' popularity fell as Italian football slipped behind first Spanish and then English in the UEFA Coefficients and the perceived level of quality.
+Since Football Italia launched, a number of other European domestic leagues have been broadcast on British television.
+Ultimately, the series' popularity fell, as Italian football slipped behind first Spanish and then English in the UEFA Coefficients and the perceived level of quality.
 In particular, the end of the show coincided with the 2006 Italian football scandal, and a loss in reputation for Italian club football.

 The 2018 BT Sport film Golazzo: The Football Italia Story took a nostalgic look back at the success of the Channel 4 programme and the influence it had on viewers, including young British footballers, who had free access to Serie A for the first time.

 Golaço!

 The show became well known in popular culture for a shout of Golaço!, Portuguese for "fantastic goal", featured at the start and at the end of each show.
 The sound clip is of Italian television football commentator José Altafini, a Brazilian who played in Serie A for AC Milan, Napoli and Juventus.

 "Golaço!" was transcribed as "Golaccio!" in the show's titles.
-However, James Richardson later added, "I heard Steve [DuBerry] who'd produced the music for the show say he'd wanted it to sound like 'go Lazio' because of Paul Gascoigne presenting it and so had added a twist to the soundbite."
+However, James Richardson later added: "I heard Steve [DuBerry] who'd produced the music for the show say he'd wanted it to sound like 'go Lazio' because of Paul Gascoigne presenting it and so had added a twist to the soundbite."